The Haunted Storm

-The Haunted Storm (1972) is author Philip Pullman's first book.
-He was only 25 at the time and it was "published by a publisher who didn't realise it wasn't a very good book".
-The Haunted Storm became joint winner of the New English Library's Young Writer's Award in 1972.
+The Haunted Storm (1972) is the debut novel of English author Philip Pullman.
+It was a joint winner of the New English Library's Young Writer's Award in 1972.
+Pullman later distanced himself from the work, saying "it was published by a publisher who didn't realise it wasn't a very good book", and as of 2016, he omits it from his entry in Who's Who.